Can You Get a Loan to Start a Convenience Store?

 - Industry experience: Resume highlighting relevant retail/business experience

-Startup Costs: Budgeting Your Convenience Store
+What Are the Startup Costs: Budgeting Your Convenience Store?

 Realistic cost projections demonstrate financial acumen to lenders and prevent undercapitalization.